WilsonPercival/WilsonPercival/on resize bug/on_resize_bug_r298b.md

 ## More details

-If you enable the `Wait for previous action` action, then everything will work.
+If you enable the `Wait for previous actions to complete` action, then everything will work.

 **Affected browsers/platforms:** Chrome